 LBJ unexpectedly became 36th president at a pivotal moment in American history.
 We explore his leadership with the CEO of the LBJ Foundation Mark Updegrove.

 Episode 24: Jan Langbein— CEO of Genesis Women's Shelter and Support

-CEO of Genesis Women’s Shelter and Support Jan Langbein transformed Genesis from a seven-room emergency shelter to a full-service response center for victims of domestic violence.
-Jan shares how she first learned about Genesis as a volunteer and how she later became CEO.
+Jan Langbein discusses how she transformed Genesis from a seven-room shelter to a full-service response center for victims of domestic violence.

 May 24, 2019